directus-labs/guest-authoring/copy-this-template-directory/index.md

 There's nothing to install—we give you a code editor right in your browser, and your scripts run on Google's servers."

 And my personal opinion:
-It's free, it's powerful, it's easy to use, have great docs, it has good resources quota, it has access to almost all the things you can do in Gmail / Doc / Drive / Spreadsheet / Slide / Forms / Calendar.
+It's free, it's powerful, it's easy to use, it has great docs, it has a good resources quota, it has access to almost all the things you can do in Gmail / Doc / Drive / Spreadsheet / Slide / Forms / Calendar.

 ```